uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.7.6 =
+* Allow full URLs in insert page shortcode.
+Props @woodhall2k for the suggestion.

 = 3.7.5 =
 * Security: fix improper escaping of class attribute.
 Lower-privileged users like Contributors can potentially insert javascript into the Insert Pages shortcode that can run when an Administrator previews their post, creating a vector for cross-site scripting.
 We recommend updating to this version immediately.
 Props @wpscan for the report.
 * Add size attribute to change post-thumbnail size.
 Example: `[insert page='sample-page' display='post-thumbnail' size='large']`